 AI enables supply chain organizations to streamline planning and minimize disruptions caused by unpredictable events.
 Gartner predicts that half of supply chain organizations will invest in AI and advanced analytics capabilities by 2025.

 In general, demand forecasting is probably one of the most important use cases for AI in the supply chain.
 Conventionally, resource planners have to assess many disparate data sources to make predictions about the demand.
 This method is naturally fraught with many bottlenecks, with the most serious ones being low level of accuracy and human-related mistakes.
 AI, in its turn, can automatically process data incoming from all network participants to a unified data repository and help make evidence-based resource planning decisions.

 Yet AI can bring even more value when paired with IoT.
-AI can automatically analyze data streaming from IoT sensors and suggest maintenance activities or route and inventory optimization decisions that can further be approved by human employees.
+AI and ML-based manufacturing software can automatically analyze data streaming from IoT sensors and suggest maintenance activities or route and inventory optimization decisions that can further be approved by human employees.

 A smart supply chain is a perfect place for blockchain to shine.
 First, blockchain provides a supply chain network with an immutable ledger, which guarantees that data is reliable and will remain untampered with.
 This allows companies to be confident in their decisions and AI models output.
 In general, blockchain creates a much more reliable and transparent environment for both companies and end consumers.

 For example, companies can track product origination using IoT sensors and record this data on the blockchain, providing distributors with reliable data on product conditions.
 This way companies can determine spoiled products quickly and accurately identify who is responsible for spoilage.